chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 ---
 layout: post
-title: Nvidia's ARM acquisition will start AI winter
+title: Nvidia's ARM acquisition may start AI winter
 author: Sasank Chilamkurthy
 category: books
 ---

-It [looks like](https://www.theverge.com/2020/9/12/21434110/softbank-may-sell-arm-to-nvidia) Nvidia is closing in on deal with SoftBank to buy ARM for more than $40 billion.
-[Rumors and news](https://news.ycombinator.com/item?id=24009177) about the acquisition have been going around since at least August.
+Nvidia has [announced](https://www.theverge.com/2020/9/13/21435507/nvidia-acquiring-arm-40-billion-chips-ai-deal) that it is buying ARM for more than $40 billion.
+[Rumors and news](https://news.ycombinator.com/item?id=24009177) about the acquisition have been going around since at least August but is confirmed by Nvidia in September.
 [Everybody](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30) is [concerned](https://tech.newstatesman.com/business/hermann-hauser-nvidia-destroy-arm) [about](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) the [acquisition](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) [including](https://www.telegraph.co.uk/technology/2020/08/10/arm-sale-softbank-tragedy-tech-sector-says-former-city-minister/) [ARM's](https://www.bbc.com/news/technology-53678506) [co-founders](https://hothardware.com/news/arm-co-founders-question-nvidias-motives-softbank-deal) [themselves]((https://phonemantra.com/arm-co-founders-fear-nvidia-takeover/)).
 If so much has already been said about this, what's the point of this post?
 This post aims to add artificial intelligence (AI) to the conversation.
 To understand this point, we have to step back a bit and examine the history and business models of key players.
 I aim to keep the conversation accessible to someone unacquainted with technology and hence the length.

 ## Background: History and Business of AI and Computers

-It's important to understand the history of AI research in detail before we appreciate the reasons for rise of Nvidia.
+It's important to understand the history of AI research in detail before we appreciate the reasons for the rise of Nvidia.
 We also have to digress deep into the history of computers themselves.
-We'll then continue with ARM and the reason for current sale.
+We'll then continue with ARM and the reason why ARM is up for sale.

 ### Artificial Intelligence (AI)

 There's no denying the pervasiveness of AI in the modern world.
 AI is everywhere:

 * In your pocket.
 Ever used Uber?
 [Uber uses AI](https://eng.uber.com/uber-ai-blog-2019/) to match you to drivers.
 Google assistant and Siri are obviously AI.
 * In your living room.
-It was only in [science fiction](https://www.youtube.com/watch?v=1ZXugicgn6U), until recently, [where you can say aloud](https://www.amazon.in/gp/help/customer/display.html?nodeId=GNQ59GMNBGBU3U8L) *Alexa, play Pink Floyd* and *Comfortably Numb* plays in background.
+It was only in [science fiction](https://www.youtube.com/watch?v=1ZXugicgn6U), until recently, [where you can say aloud](https://www.amazon.in/gp/help/customer/display.html?nodeId=GNQ59GMNBGBU3U8L) *Alexa, play Pink Floyd* and *Comfortably Numb* plays in the background.
 * In your office.
-When you write a mail, have you received suggestions from gmail about your next sentence or phrase - as if [Google knows](https://www.techspot.com/news/74533-new-ai-powered-gmail-feature-can-write-emails.html) what you're about to type.
+When you wrote a mail in Gmail, have you received suggestions for your next sentence or phrase - as if [Google knows](https://www.techspot.com/news/74533-new-ai-powered-gmail-feature-can-write-emails.html) what you're about to type.
 * In your hospital.
 If you end up having a stroke, your brain [might be saved](https://info.vrad.com/hubfs/CaseStudy_AI_GreaterRegional_1119%20(002).pdf?__hstc=&__hssc=&hsCtaTracking=e9be34c0-46d3-45e1-90d8-b8153c20804e%7C7abcaae7-6366-4ff0-ad77-834471104fe7) by AI's brain (!) without you ever knowing.
 AI is enabling faster treatment for strokes and better management of [diseases](https://arxiv.org/abs/2006.05509) and [even pandemics](https://www.technologyreview.com/2020/04/23/1000410/ai-triage-covid-19-patients-health-care/).

 These advances are a result of hard work of some of the brightest minds of the world.
 Alan Turing, the patron saint for computers, wrote a [seminal paper](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence) on AI in 1950 even before transistor based computers were a thing.
 Many preeminent computer scientists worked on AI as evidenced by [Turing Awards](https://en.wikipedia.org/wiki/Turing_Award) for them.
 More recently, two Canadian and a French researchers led the deep learning revolution which enabled all the above innovations.